scala/scala-lang/news/_posts/2018-02-27-moocs-edx-support.md

 The content of the courses remains the same as the ones on [Coursera](https://www.coursera.org/specializations/scala).
-The differences are that our platform is free to use and doesn’t deliver certificates.
+The differences are that our platform is free to use and doesn’t deliver certificates (official credentials that confirm that you successfully completed a course).

 As a reminder, the courses are the following: